 Is there a formal organisation behind the EuroEnviro network?

 EuroEnviro has no lasting organisation behind it.
 The symposium is organised by a different group of students in a different country every year; a new host is elected from among the participants at the end of each symposium.
-The idea of EuroEnviro is passed on through the experience of organizers who have participated before, and it’s continual survival is dependent on their willingness to work hard to provide the experience to a new generations of attendees.
+The idea of EuroEnviro is passed on through the experience of organizers who have participated before, and its continuum of survival is dependent on their willingness to work hard to provide the experience to a new generation of attendees.

 What is included in the program?

 The EuroEnviro symposium lasts for a full week, featuring a high-level academic program, complemented with thematic workshops and excursions.
 In addition, there is an extensive social program, allowing the participants to get to know each other and network.

 How much does it cost?

-The participation fee of 190€ includes food, accommodation, academic program, social program and transportation to and from venues.
-If you do not require accommodation during the week the participation fee is 140€.
+The participation fee of 200€ includes food, accommodation, academic program, social program and transportation to and from venues.
+And 80€ if you are a student at the University of Gothenburg or Chalmers and reside in Gothenburg..

 What are the required language skills?

 The symposium will be held in English.
-A good understanding of English will therefore be needed.
+A good understanding of English will, therefore, be needed.
 Perfect fluency is not expected from the participants, but you should have a good enough understanding to be able to follow and participate actively.

 Can I get ECTS study credits from participating?

 Unfortunately, we cannot guarantee this.
 We advise you to consult your home university on whether they can assign you credit points for attending the program or not.
 We will, however, provide you with an official certificate of participation detailing the hours of academic work included.

 How and when can I apply?

-I am a student from Rimini and want to help organizing the symposium.
+I am a student from Sweden and want to help out with the symposium.
 How can I get involved?

-We welcome help from as many volunteers as possible, so please don’t hesitate to contact us at firstname.lastname@example.org or on Facebook https://www.facebook.com/euroenviro/ and let us know that you are interested!
+We welcome help from as many volunteers as possible, so please don’t hesitate to contact us at firstname.lastname@example.org or on Facebook and let us know that you are interested!